teknoman117/blog/content/about/index.md

 <img src="/about/me.jpg" alt="A photo of me" class="bordered me-pic" align="right" style="margin-left: 1em; border-radius: 50%">

 I'm <b>Nathan</b>, a Senior Software Engineer in the Video Game Industry.
-I work on game streaming systems, primarily on the video pipeline, along the hardware and software that powers the high speed cloud storage systems that feed game content into the streaming servers.
+I work on game streaming systems, primarily on the video pipeline and the hardware/software that powers the high speed cloud storage systems that feed game content to the streaming servers.

 You might know of me through:
 - [Kopernicus](https://github.com/Kopernicus/), my Kerbal Space Program mod